E*TRADE vs Ally Invest Comparison

 Comparing brokers side by side is no easy task.
-For our annual broker review, we assess over a dozen brokers on hundreds of different variables to find the best online broker.
-Yielding a database of over 4,000 data points, let's compare Ally Invest vs E*TRADE.
+For our 2022 annual broker review, we spent hundreds of hours assessing 15 brokerages to find the best online broker.
+Let's compare E*TRADE vs Ally Invest.